 It just tells the story as it is, as it would be in real life – crass, non-ideal, flawed, opportunistic…

 Boom!
 Phillips’s and Nourizadeh’s in-your-face approach gives Project X an air of authenticity, the kind it merits, if not demands.
 The movie delivers exactly what it promises.

-In fact, rumor had it that Project X happened for real – at least that was the angle the studio wanted to sell, which in the age of YouTube isn’t a hard sell at all.
+In fact, rumor had it that Project X happened for real – at least that was the angle the studio sold, which in the age of YouTube isn’t a hard sell at all.

-People did not ultimately buy into the reality of the film in the way they bought into The Blair Witch Project, but they definitely saw it for what it was: a “cinéma vérité” (truthful cinema) feature that represented the world of reality-TV and social media.
+People didn’t buy into the ‘reality’ of the film in the way they bought into The Blair Witch Project, to be fair, but they saw it for what it was: a “cinéma vérité” (truthful cinema) feature that represented the world of reality-TV and social media.

 So there you have it.
 Project X, a film permeated with teenage crassness, playing on the unsavory aspects of suburban adolescence and World 2.0.
 Not a satin-smooth piece of work, not even close.
 But a damn good chronicle of the times we live in.